-573 Legal and Financial Issues in Aging (1).
-Examines the legal and financial issues of aging and elderly care.
+573 Legal and End-of-Life Issues in Aging (1).
+Examines the legal and end-of-life issues of aging and elderly care.

 576 Careers in Gerontology (1).
 Examines the diverse career paths available in the field of gerontology.

 577 Caregiving and Caregiver Resources (1).
 Examines caregiving and community resources for the caregiving of older adults.